yssource/rhai/doc/src/plugins/module.md

 #[export_module]
 mod my_module {
-    // This is the '+' operator for 'MyType'.
+    // This is the '+' operator for 'TestStruct'.
     #[rhai_fn(name = "+")]
-    pub fn add(obj: &mut MyType, value: i64) {
+    pub fn add(obj: &mut TestStruct, value: i64) {
         obj.prop += value;
     }
     // This function is 'calc (i64)'.